Alexander Reid (art dealer): Life

 He was born in Glasgow on 25 March 1854 the first of six children of James Gardner Reid (1828-1907) a cabinet maker and ship carver (specialising in figureheads) with premises at 47 Carrick Street, living at 10 Minerva Place in the Finnieston district.
 His mother Elizabeth Turnbull was the daughter of William Turnbull, a minor artist and pottery designer.
 In 1857 his father went into partnership with a Thomas Kay to create the carving firm of "Kay & Reid" based at 50 Wellington Street.
 The company made figureheads and ornate picture frames.

 Alexander was educated at Glasgow High School.
 By 1869 Alexander had left school and the family was living at 134 Blythswood Terrace.
 He helped out at his father's firm which by 1877 had a workforce of eighty men.
 From 1872 the business had begun selling framed prints, linking to their previous business in picture frames, and this aspect began to dominate.
 In 1877 they started dealing in framed original art works, and in this move the art dealer was born, opening an art gallery at 103 St. Vincent Street in central Glasgow.

-In 1882 Kay & Reid's premises were wholly destroyed in a fire and, being uninsured, James Reid was ruined, but Alexander strived to keep the gallery side of the business afloat.
+In 1882, Kay & Reid's premises were wholly destroyed in a fire and, being uninsured, James Reid was ruined, but Alexander strived to keep the gallery side of the business afloat.
 In particular he began a business relationship with Mary Bacon Martin in promoting American artists such as James Whistler.

 In 1886 he went to Paris to study the French style of art dealing and toed and froed to there until 1889.
 In particular he studied at the gallery of Boussod & Valadon on Boulevard Montparnasse in Paris, working there for 18 months under the guidance of their employee Theo van Gogh, who managed their modern art section.
 Through this link he met Vincent van Gogh.
 In October or November 1886 this resulted in all three men deciding to live together at 54 Rue Lepic.
 Reid moved out in spring 1887 on good terms, simply to have a place of his own, at 6 Place d'Anvers.
-In 1887 Vincent introduced him to other artists, including Toulouse-Lautrec and fellow Scot John Peter Russell.
+In 1887 Vincent introduced him to other artists, including Toulouse-Lautrec and France-based Australian John Peter Russell.

 In 1887 Reid began bringing Japanese prints back to his Glasgow gallery.
 In the same year he befriended Adolphe Monticelli and began to promote his work in the Paris gallery.
 In January 1888 he organised the first British exhibition of Monticelli's work: at the Dowdeswell gallery in London.